What are children's centres and why should you register?

 There are 14 children's centres across Camden all offering nursery and childcare places and providing other services close to where you live.

-When you register, we will contact you with information about all our services and email or post you information about what is going on in your local area with a regular newsletter.
+When you register, we will contact you with information about all our services and email or post you information about what is going on in your local area.

 Where's my nearest children's centre

 - download: Kentish Town East children's centre (PDF)

 - download: Kentish Town West children's centre (PDF)

 - download: King's Cross and Holborn children's centre (PDF)

 - download: Euston children’s centre services drop-in leaflet (PDF 490KB)

 - download: Kentish Town East children’s centre services drop-in leaflet (PDF 485KB)